-NCHH collected data from multiple sources to create healthy housing profiles for 22 states.
+NCHH collected data from multiple sources to create healthy housing profiles for all 50 states, the District of Columbia, several U.S. territories, and the U.S. as a whole.
 Profiles examine the need for affordable housing, healthy housing funding, the level of childhood lead poisoning, the prevalence of asthma, and an assessment of the funding needed to adequately address healthy housing issues in the state. [url; NCHH]

 City and County Profiles: Data Sources

 There is a variety of data that communities can use to help with their community health and housing assessments.
 The following provide examples of the types of indicators that might be helpful to create a health profile of your community, along with examples of sources from which data could be collected.
 Although not every state or local jurisdiction has the same type of public health system, the resources provide examples of nationally available data, as well as the state/local agency that might be responsible for collecting the identified indicator at the local level.